sensei-hacker/inavwiki/MSP-V2.md

 # MSP V2 Message Catalogue

 At the time of writing, no MSP V2 messages have been defined (0x4242 is a joke, not a land grab).
-It is hoped that a message catalogue can be cooperatively developed by FC authors to avoid the non-interoperable fragmentation in MSP V1.
+It is hoped that a message catalogue can be cooperatively developed by FC authors to avoid the current fragmentation in MSP V1.

 | Function ID | Usage | FCs implemntating | Documentation Link |
 | ---- | ---- | ---- | ---- |